M-Ahtisham/ConfirmHuman/SETUP.md

 ## How to Use the Chatbot

-1. The chatbot interface will load in your browser
+1. The chatbot interface will load in your browser (Please don't use Safari, somethings wont render)
 2. You'll see a chat window with an input field at the bottom
 3. Type your message and press Enter or click Send
 4. The chatbot will respond based on its programmed topic and intents